valism/Group_G_film_profit_predictor/README.md

   * Print the area below ROC curve (AUC) for each model.
   * Plot the ROC curve for each model and save it to a file named `ROC Curves for Classifiers.png`

+* The code should only take a few seconds to run.
 * The random seed in this project is set to '100' to ensure
 * the results are identical between runs.